 Alas, you may feel reluctant to spend your hard-earned cash on these items.
 So why not rely on a little extra income funded by mobile apps?
 There's a vast world of mobile apps waiting for you that will provide you with the extra income you desire.
 Here are our top mobile apps that will help earn you some extra money.

 Swagbucks is one of the most well-known and reliable apps out there.
 While Swagbucks can be accessed via a browser, you can also use the official mobile app to earn some Swagbucks.
 You won't earn a lot of money quickly with Swagbucks, but it's still nice to earn a little cash on the side.
 100 Swagbucks is equal to $1, so it will certainly take awhile to rack up those points, which can be used to cash out on gift cards.

-Swagbucks has so far awarded its members $172,606,208, and it has been featured on sites like Buzzfeed, TechCrunch, ABC, TIME, and FOX.
+Swagbucks has awarded its members $172,606,208 so far, and it has been featured on sites like Buzzfeed, TechCrunch, ABC, TIME, and FOX.

-What in the world is ShopTracker?
-ShopTracker, which is brought to you by the Harris Poll Online Panel, exists in order to help the panel "develop a richer understanding of the internet marketplace, allowing for greater insight into how people are using their computers or mobile devices to purchases throughout the United States."
+ShopTracker, which is brought to you by the Harris Poll Online Panel, exists in order to help the panel understand the internet marketplace.
+Essentially, they want insight into how people are using their computers or mobile devices to purchase in the United States.

 The TL;DR version: to understand the trends of internet shoppers.

 You must be at least 18 years old and be authorized to download the ShopTracker app to your computer or smartphone.
 All you need to do is share your Amazon.com purchase history as well as certain information regarding your purchase history with the ShopTracker App.
 ShopTracker will automatically remove your name, shipping address, and any personal payment information before your purchase history is shared.
 Furthermore, the app does not have access to your credit card info.